NHIndustries NH90: Sweden

 In 2001, Sweden signed a contract for 18 NH90 TTH, made up of 13 TTT (Note: Tactical Troop Transport)/SAR and 5 SAR/ASW to be operated by the Swedish Air Force.
 The decision to order the NH90 was made as part of the Nordic Standard Helicopter program along with Norway and Finland; the Swedish version is the High Cabin Variant (HCV).
-Because of renewed foreign submarine activity at the Swedish coast in 2014, it was decided in 2015 that four TTT/SAR would be modified to SAR/ASW in order to increase the anti-submarine warfare capability, so there will be 9 TTT/SAR and 9 SAR/ASW.
-The NH90 is known as the Helikopter 14 (HKP14) in Swedish service, the FOC version of TTT/SAR are designated Hkp14E and the FOC version of SAR/ASW are designated Hkp14F.
+Because of renewed foreign submarine activity at the Swedish coast in 2014, it was decided in 2015 that four TTT/SAR would be modified to SAR/ASW to increase the anti-submarine warfare capability, so there will be 9 TTT/SAR and 9 SAR/ASW.
+The NH90 is known as the Helikopter 14 (Hkp 14) in Swedish service, the FOC version of TTT/SAR are designated Hkp 14E and the FOC version of SAR/ASW are designated Hkp 14F.